New designer Chemena Kamali relaunches Chloé with a 1970s-tinged debut at Paris Fashion Week - ExBulletin

 New designer Chemena Kamali relaunches Chloé with a 1970s-tinged debut at Paris Fashion Week

-PARIS — Chloé revisited its vibrant 1970s essence, infused with the indelible influence of Karl Lagerfeld, while propelling the brand into a new era for its new designer Chemena Kamali's debut show on Thursday at Paris Fashion Week.
+PARIS (AP) Chloé revisited its vibrant 1970s essence, infused with the indelible influence of Karl Lagerfeld, while propelling the brand into a new era for the first show of its new designer Chemena Kamali on Thursday at Paris Fashion Week.

 Despite Lagerfeld's enduring presence in the brand's aesthetic, Kamali is the latest in a string of designers including Gabriela Hearst, Clare Waight Keller and Phoebe Philo to helm the famed House.
 This is perfectly fitting for the house that invented ready-to-wear in the post-war 1950s, which freed women from the constraints of formality.